Biden arrives in Israel as Gaza reels from deadly hospital explosion

 JERUSALEM – President Joe Biden arrived in Israel Wednesday, after a catastrophic blast at a Christian hospital in the Gaza Strip to reaffirm unwavering U.S. support for Israel's security and as the U.S. continues to press Israel to agree to humanitarian relief corridors.

-The deadly blast at the Al Ahili Arab Hospital, which killed hundreds of people, sparked immediate protests across the Middle East, strong condemnation of Israel by Arab governments and marked a dramatic escalation in the violence gripping the region since a deadly Hamas attack against Israeli towns nearly two weeks ago.
+The deadly blast at the Al Ahli hospital, which killed hundreds of people, sparked immediate protests across the Middle East, strong condemnation of Israel by Arab governments and marked a dramatic escalation in the violence gripping the region since a deadly Hamas attack against Israeli towns nearly two weeks ago.

 Israel blamed the militant Palestinian Islamic Jihad group for the strike, saying it was a misfired rocket that hit the hospital.
 Hamas and the PIJ said it was an Israeli airstrike that struck families as they were sleeping in the confines of the hospital's grounds.